rhee1998/DL4H/README.md

 * For the final project, we take three different approaches to extend the results of the original paper

-  (1) First, we integrate ***<u>various clinical features</u>*** other than just obesity and apnea severity.
+  (1) First, we integrate ⭐***various clinical features***⭐ other than just obesity and apnea severity.
 Demographics such as age and sex, as well as comorbidity status (chronic diseases, psychological disorders, gastroesophageal reflux disease, etc.) are further included.

-  (2) Second, we perform a series of <u>***SHAP analyses to quantitatively asssess the Epoch Classifier's interpretability***</u>.
+  (2) Second, we perform a series of ⭐***SHAP analyses to quantitatively asssess the Epoch Classifier's interpretability***⭐.
 This was done in search for evidence for the justification of adding clinical features, which, unfortunately, turned out to be unsuccessful.

-  (3) Thirdly, we explored the ***<u>impact of window sizes on model performance</u>*** when developing LSTM-based post-processing modules.
+  (3) Thirdly, we explored the ⭐***impact of window sizes on model performance***⭐ when developing LSTM-based post-processing modules.

 * The summary of the final project is given as follows: